 We try to incorporate all of them into our breakfast preparation.
-The leftover breakfasts either planned or unplanned could be used for snacks, lunch, or dinner if anyone wants them.
-You may read the previous post to know about them.
+The leftover breakfasts, planned or unplanned, could be used for snacks, lunch, or dinner if anyone wants them.
+You may read the previous post to learn about them.

-The goal always is to eat in small portions to keep your weight down as a diabetic.
-I actually lost a good size of my weight during these several months.
+The goal always is to eat in small portions to keep your weight down as a person with Diabetes.
+I lost a good size of my weight during these several months.

 Diet and Diabetes go hand in hand.
-Breakfast is the first meal and it is the most important meal.
-The body can feel the impact of your breakfast on sugar level until the next day.
+Breakfast is the first meal, and it is the most important meal.
+The body can feel the impact of your breakfast on your sugar level until the next day.

-American Diabetes Association recommends whole grains with complex carbohydrates, fiber, protein, vitamins, and minerals to nourish you.
+American Diabetes Association recommends whole grains with complex carbohydrates, fiber, protein, vitamins, and minerals.

 These are typical breakfast foods we eat during the pandemic.
 As mentioned earlier, this homemade nutritionally dense and healthy breakfast changed my hbA1c level to a prediabetic level.
-I will again emphasize the ingredients are either from home farming and/or locally sourced.
-We knew what we are consuming.
+I will again emphasize the ingredients are either from home farming or locally sourced.
+We knew what we were consuming.

 From top row- Left to Right-

 - Steam cake- Turmeric leaf wrapper aged rice and lentil ground to thick slurry with added nuts, coconut, and spices (cardamon, bay leaves, powdered peppercorn)

 - Millet powder porridge.
 Add nuts, seeds, fruits, and yogurt as you like

 4. Pancake from fermented dough made from aged rice and urad dal(2:1 ratio).
 It is topped with fresh curry leaves from the garden, onions, and chilies.